 River boat tours.
 See the city from the river with a choice of tours from different piers along the Thames.

-Emirates Airline Cable Car and Discovery experience – unfortunately we chose a gloomy wet day for our visit, but the cable car from Greenwich Peninsula is a nice way to see a different view of London.
-Handy to add to a visit to the O2, as well as getting across the river you can also visit the Emirate Discovery Experience.
-This is about the A380 plane that you can get inside, book for the simulator and play the interactive games.
+(Formerly Emirates Airline) IFS Cable Car and Discovery experience – unfortunately we chose a gloomy wet day for our visit, but the cable car from Greenwich Peninsula is a nice way to see a different view of London.
+Handy to add to a visit to the O2, as well as getting across the river.
+Unfortunately now it’s no longer Emirates, the Discovery Experience is no longer there to visit.

 Parks and other outdoor spots